foohasmallya/tfx/docs/guide/index.md

 ## Command line interface for pipeline actions

-TFX provides a unified CLI which helps the perform full range of pipeline actions such as create, update, run, list, and delete pipelines on various orchestrators including Apache Airflow, Apache Beam, and Kubeflow.
+TFX provides a unified CLI which helps perform full range of pipeline actions such as create, update, run, list, and delete pipelines on various orchestrators including Apache Airflow, Apache Beam, and Kubeflow.
 For details, please follow